MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-deep-learning.md

 2. Use [FFmpeg](https://www.ffmpeg.org/) to extract the audio file, so that the audio file can be stitched back into the output video later.
 3. Use FFmpeg to break the video into individual frames.
 The frames will be processed independently, in parallel.
 4. Use AzCopy to copy the individual frames into your blob container.

-At this stage, the video footage is in a form that can be used for style transfer.
+At this stage, the video footage is in a form that can be used for neural style transfer.

 ## Performance considerations